 - If repackaged, your granular chlorine has a longer shelf life.

 - Buying bulk is throwing money out the window.
 Even under proper storage, it gradually loses potency.

-- By keeping a seasonal supply, you save money and get full potency with every usage.
+- Keeping a seasonal supply saves money and gets full potency with every usage.

 - Always wear PPE when handling chemicals.

 - Keep storage areas that children and pets have no access to.